zoxpx/pxdocs/content/portworx-install-with-kubernetes/migration/kubemotion/_index.md

   - /cloud-references/migration/migration-stork
 ---

-This document will walk you through how to migrate your _PX_ volumes between clusters with Stork on Kubernetes.
+This document will walk you through how to migrate your Portworx volumes between clusters with Stork on Kubernetes.

 ## Prerequisites

 Before we begin, please make sure the following prerequisites are met:

-* **Version**: The source AND destination clusters need _PX-Enterprise_ v2.0 or later release.
-As future releases are made, the two clusters can have different _PX-Enterprise_ versions (e.g. v2.1 and v2.3).
+* **Version**: The source AND destination clusters need PX-Enterprise v2.0 or later release.
+As future releases are made, the two clusters can have different PX-Enterprise versions (e.g. v2.1 and v2.3).

 * **Stork v2.0+** is required on the source cluster.